jamerrq/linuxCheatsheet/commands.md

 # Get list of files ignored locally but not by .gitignore
 git ls-files -v | grep '^h'

+# Reset last commits
+git reset --soft HEAD~n # where n is the number of commits to reset
 ```

 ### Grep commmands